Fano threefolds in positive characteristic IV

 \begin{proof} Only (I) of (\ref{n-pic3-vol}) holds.
-By Theorem \ref{t-ele-tr-P2} and our assumption, $X$ has a conic bundle structure over $\P^2$ of type 2-34-vs-non-Fano.
+By Theorem \ref{t-ele-tr-P2} and our assumption, $X$ has a conic bundle structure over $\P^2$ of type 2-34-vs-non-Fano such that (a), (b), and (d) hold.
 Then we have the square diagram consisting of $f_1, g_{12}, f_2, g_{22}$.
-Since $f_2 : X \to Y_{\text{non-Fano}}$ is a contraction of type $E_1$ to a non-Fano threefold, we obtain the square diagram consisting of $f_2, g_{23}, f_3, g_{33}$ (Proposition \ref{p-nonFano-flop}).
+Since $f_2 : X \to Y_{\text{non-Fano}}$ is a contraction of type $E_1$ to a non-Fano threefold $Y_{\text{non-Fano}}$, we obtain the square diagram consisting of $f_2, g_{23}, f_3, g_{33}$ satisfying (c) and (e) (Proposition \ref{p-nonFano-flop}).
 Since $D=\Ex(\varphi_3) \simeq \P^1 \times \P^1$ is two-dimensional (Proposition \ref{p-nonFano-flop}), we can find a curve $C$ on $X$ contracted by $\varphi_1$ and $\varphi_3$.
-Hence (1) holds (Lemma \ref{l-exactly3}) and we obtain the above commutative diagram.
-Moreover, (2) holds.
+Hence (1) and (2) hold (Lemma \ref{l-exactly3}), and we obtain the above commutative diagram.